 For a balanced diet, we need about three cups of vegetables every day.
 And that can seem a lot if you’re not exactly into vegetables.
 Well, then problem solved because you can simply juice them!
 Yes, you can extract those veggie liquids and just drink them in one go.
 That way you can ensure you’re getting enough vegetables in your diet.
 And worry not because there are a lot of veggies that you can juice.
+Many of these are also some of the best vegetables to eat raw.
 Some may be better than the others while some can be considered the best vegetables to juice – both flavor and nutrition-wise.

 As per FAO definition, vegetable juice is “the liquid unfermented but fermentable product or lactic acid fermented product intended for direct consumption obtained from the edible part of one or more sound vegetables and preserved exclusively by physical means.
 The juice shall be free from skins, seeds and other coarse parts of the vegetables.
 It may be clear, turbid, or pulpy.
 It may have been concentrated and reconstituted with water.”